Skip To Main Content

 Peek Inside the Classroom

-On any given day, you may find our Kindergarten students:
+On any day, you might find our Kindergarten students:

-- Spending time in the Studio, where they create and learn more about science, technology, art, engineering, and woodworking
+• Spending time in the Studio, where they create and learn about science, technology, art, engineering, and woodworking

 Explore the Curriculum